SoftwearDevelopment/openvpn_autoconf/readme.md

 servers.
 Generates keys and crypto parameters for you, installs openvpn and generates configurations for users.

+I've heard rumors that the client configs also work on windows ten.
+Rumors.
+Strange ones.

 ## Intended audience

 People already familiar with Openvpn who want to automate or